gyk4j/blog/_posts/2023-12-20-exploring-deciphering-msbuild-actions.md

 **[PropertyGroup][propertygroup]** would select the files in the right **[ItemGroups][itemgroup]** which include the files to be processed (e.g. compile, copied, embedded) in the build outputs.

-Some Googling led me to a good explanation of the various actions that can be found in [Learn Microsoft][earn-microsoft] and [StackOverflow][build-actions].
+Some Googling led me to a good explanation of the various actions that can be found in [Learn Microsoft][learn-microsoft] and [StackOverflow][build-actions].
 The action is specified by the tag used, and these actions are limited to the few that Microsoft provides in [MSBuild][msbuild].